wwlyn/red_pitaya_pyrpl_pid/README.md

 **Author:** Wanlin Wang (wwlyn@mit.edu, wwlyn@outlook.com)

 This documentation covers FPGA code modification using PyRPL for RedPitaya, eliminating the need to build FPGA code from scratch or even open Vivado.
-And there is a way to directly [use my modified PyRPL python package](#install-my-modified-pyrpl)
+This enables easy implementation of advanced feedback systems (but note the [hardware calibration limitations](#calibration-limitations)).
+You can also directly [use my modified PyRPL package](#install-my-modified-pyrpl).

 ## Prerequisites